By Gregory Paul Silber

 Coloured by Tatjana Wood

-Gregory Silber is a writer, editor, and academic who has appeared in Panelxpanel as well as at CBR and most often at Adventures In Poor Taste.
+Gregory Paul Silber is a writer and editor who has appeared in Panelxpanel as well as at CBR and most often at Adventures In Poor Taste.
 He wrote a paper on Animal Man for the 2013 Popular Culture Association/American Culture Association (PCA/ACA) academic conference, so you can kinda see why I was keen for him to write this piece!
 You can find him on Twitter here.

 This post was made possible thanks to the Shelfdust Patreon!
 To donate, head to our Patreon page here!